I-AM-ENGINEER/MT6701-arduino/README.md

 ### SSI
 SSI is fast, you can connect many encoders, setting different CSN for each one.
 You can only read angle and pole strength, write settings in SSI impossible due chip limitations.
-Lib support only SSI over hardware SPI, this pinout for arduino UNO/nano, i didnt test on others boards.
+Lib support only SSI over hardware SPI, this pinout for arduino UNO/nano and ESP32, i didnt test on others boards, but if they have arduino framework, should work fine.
 If you have problems with reading stability, you can adjust connection speed by redefing SSI speed (default 1MHz, max 8MHz), BEFORE (important!) include library.

 #### Wiring